HilaEyal23/assembler/README.md

 **.struct** is a declaration of struct.
 Each structure consist of two fields: a number and a string.
 The declaration ".struct" encodes to the memory a single integer word (as described above) and a string sequence of words (described above as well). <br />*

 *<br />
-**.entry** is a declaration of a lable which is defined in the currend file but may be used in anothers.
-Entry declaretion does not encodes to the memory but does make the program output `.ent` file as well. <br />*
+**.entry** is a declaration of a label which is defined in the current file but may be used in anothers.
+Entry declaration does not encodes to the memory but does make the program output `.ent` file as well. <br />*

 *<br />
-**.extern** is a declaration of a label which isn't defined in the currend file but in diffrent one.
-Extern declaretion does not encodes to the memory but does make the program output `.ext` file as well <br />*
+**.extern** is a declaration of a label which isn't defined in the current file but in a diffrent one.
+Extern declaration does not encodes to the memory but does make the program output `.ext` file as well <br />*

 *<br />*
-### *32 Base:*
+### *Base 32:*

- *As mentioned above, the final output files are written in 32-Base.
-The converting is according to the following table: <br />*
+ *As mentioned above, the final output files are written in Base-32.
+The convertion is executed according to the following table: <br />*
 | decimal       | 32 Base |
 | :-------------: |:-------------:|
 | 0        | ! |